DepthMaster: Taming Diffusion Models for Monocular Depth Estimation: Method

 \subsection{Deterministic Paradigm}

 Our model is built upon Stable Diffusion v2~\cite{rombach2022high}, which is pre-trained on the large-scale LAION-5B~\cite{schuhmann2022laionb} dataset.
-The powerful image priors encoded in the model significantly assist the depth estimation task.
-Rather than reformulating the task to fit the diffusion-denoising paradigm exploited by the diffusion model, we craft the model to better adapt to the task.
+The powerful image priors encoded in the model significantly assist in the depth estimation task.
+To reduce computational overhead, Stable Diffusion v2 operates in the latent space by employing an image-to-latent (I2L) encoder that compresses high-resolution image data into a latent representation at $\frac{1}{8}$ the original resolution.
+The diffusion and denoising processes are performed within this compact latent space, and the denoised latent is subsequently decoded back into the image domain using an I2L decoder.
+To leverage the rich image priors learned by this model, we adopt the same paradigm and perform image perception in the latent space.
+Rather than reformulating the task to fit the denoising diffusion paradigm exploited by the diffusion model, we craft the model to better adapt to the task.
 Specifically, we employ a single-step deterministic transformation from image to depth, as illustrated in the upper part of Fig.~\ref{fig:framework}.
 First, the image $\textbf{I} \in \mathbb{R}^{H \times W \times 3}$ is encoded into the latent space using the I2L encoder, denoted as $ \mathcal{E} $, and obtain the image latent